Kevin-Lima-01/Extras/README.md

 # Macroeconomic Data Analysis Toolkit

-This repository contains a collection of standalone **R scripts** developed during my coursework and independent research.
-These tools perform automated data retrieval, time-series decomposition, and empirical visualization of U.S. macroeconomic relationships.
+This repository contains a collection of standalone R and Python scripts developed during my coursework and independent research.
+These tools perform automated data retrieval, time-series decomposition, and empirical visualization of U.S. and Brazilian macroeconomic relationships.

 ## Contents